 No products in the cart.

 Spring is such a great time to get healthy!
-Use the motivation of warm weather & less clothes to hide under, or else you’ll be waiting until the other obvious time – New Year’s Day!
+Use this ‘Get Healthy Shopping List’ & the motivation of warm weather & less clothes to hide under now, or else you’ll be waiting until New Year’s Day!
 Much better to jump on the health-train now, get a head start before the party season kicks in – or you’ll have all that extra baggage from Xmas to deal with too!
 And you want to be looking good in your summer party gear & on the beach.
 Besides – Springtime is the easiest & most practical season for detoxing as it’s the time of year to really get into leafy salads & fresh veggie juices / green smoothies etc.

 Get prepared now – spend a few days to a week emptying your fridge & pantry of all the old stuff, getting yourself psychologically pumped, then print this list off & get to the markets / shops to start stocking up on detox essentials!
 The more nourishing stuff you can cram into your basket / trolley / tummy – the less room (& money) there is for all the other crap!
 I hate ‘cutting things out’ – I prefer to crowd the crap out with goodness!
 Some foods make the list specifically because they’ll help you to stay ‘on track’!